mammadu/google-books-cli/README.md

 ## How to run

 1. Clone this repository
-1. Navigate to the location of the cloned repository in terminal
+1. In the terminal, navigate to the location of the cloned repository
 1. In the terminal, enter ```python3 -m setup.py install```
+1. In the terminal, navigate to /google-books-cli/
+1. In the terminal, enter ```python3 main.py```
 1. Follow the command prompt.
 Enter the number of the option you want to choose

 ## Requirements